• Profielfoto van Suzanne in een rond pictogram

 Who is GLP-1 for?

-GLP-1 medication is not intended as a lifestyle product for "losing a few kilos quickly".
+GLP-1 medication is not intended as a lifestyle product for "losing a few pounds quickly."
 Government and healthcare sources emphasize that these medications are only for specific medical situations.
-The British MHRA explicitly states that GLP-1 drugs should only be used when someone is overweight or has diabetes within the approved indications, and not for purely cosmetic weight loss.
+The British MHRA explicitly states that GLP-1 drugs should only be used when someone has overweight or diabetes within the approved indications, and not for purely cosmetic weight loss.

-This highlights an important distinction: the public hype is often broader than the medical reality.
-That's why many people, in addition to medical information, also look for explanations such as when do you get GLP-1 prescribed, who is Mounjaro intended for, and when is a natural route more logical to explore first.
+This highlights an important distinction: public hype is often broader than medical reality.
+Therefore, many people, in addition to medical information, also seek explanations such as when GLP-1 is prescribed, who Mounjaro is for, and when a natural route is more logical to explore first.

 What are the benefits of GLP-1?